dalehassinger/geeky/content/blog/centra-pa-vmug-08-2022.md

 * I would do Hands on Labs that were not available to do anytime.
 There are some HOLs that are available only during the conference and there are VMware people to help you with the labs.
 * If you are a TAM customer, there are sessions dedicated to TAM customers.
 * Go to the Expo Area.
 You can always talk to VMware Engineers at the booths in the Expo Area and watch demos.
 A lot of Vendors in the Expo Area.
+* I would allows attend some of the vBrownbag Tech Talks.
+The Tech Talks were a 10 - 15 minute presentation.
 * Watch for Vendor Parties.
 They are always fun and drinks | food are always free.
 The Veeam party in the past was always one of the better parties.
 * See a McLaren F1 car in person, experience the speed of F1 in a fun simulator and learn how VMware helps McLaren F1 accelerate innovation.